 Are watermelons healthy for horses?

 You might think that the water content of a watermelon means that other than being a refreshing snack it doesn’t have any benefit, after all, how can something that is around 90% water contain any goodness at all but this isn’t the case.
-Watermelons can be a surprisingly healthy treat for your horse, as well of course as a good source of liquid during the hot summer months.
+Watermelons can make a surprisingly healthy treat for your horse, they can also be a great source of water during the hot summer months.

 As well as being fat-free, containing absolutely no cholesterol, having only 30 calories per 100g and being low in sodium, watermelons also contain a range of vitamins, minerals, and other nutrients that have an array of benefits for your horse: